nautechsystems/nautilus_trader/docs/2_user_guide/2_backtest_example.md

 Before we start the notebook - as a once off we need to download some sample data for backtesting

-For this notebook we will use Forex data from `histdata.com`, simply go to https://www.histdata.com/download-free-forex-historical-data/?/ascii/tick-data-quotes/ and select a Forex pair and one or more months of data to download.
+For this notebook we will use FX data from `histdata.com`, simply go to https://www.histdata.com/download-free-forex-historical-data/?/ascii/tick-data-quotes/ and select an FX pair, and one or more months of data to download.

 Once you have downloaded the data, set the variable `DATA_DIR` below to the directory containing the data.
 By default it will use the users `Downloads` directory.
 <!-- #endregion -->